Dr Lavinia Hirsu

 Biography

-My research is transdisciplinary, bringing together strands from digital literacies and learning with new digital technologies (XR, VR, robotics), translingual pedagogy and linguistic inclusion in contexts of crisis, rhetoric and composition.
-My work has appeared in Computers and Composition, Higher Education, Language and Intercultural Communication and International Journal for Disaster Risk Reduction.
+My research is transdisciplinary, bringing together strands from digital literacies and learning with new digital technologies (XR, VR, robotics), translingual pedagogy and linguistic inclusion in contexts of crisis, and permaculture design.
+My work has appeared in Applied Linguistics Review, Language and Intercultural Communication, Computers and Composition, Higher Education, and International Journal for Disaster Risk Reduction.
 I am currently involved in a series of projects with professional and public impact.

 I have completed a Phd in Composition, Literacy and Culture from Indiana University and an MA in TESOL/ Applied Linguistic (secondary area: Socio-Linguistic Anthropology) from Iowa State University.
 Before joining the University of Glasgow, I was an Assistant Professor of Rhetoric and Composition at the University of North Carolina at Greensboro and held teaching positions at Indiana University (Bloomington, IN) and Iowa State University (Ames, IA).